| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 is the sum of the "total number of pairs of objects belonging to the same cluster" smallest distances and

-is the sum of the "total number of pairs of objects belonging to the same cluster" largest distances.
+is the sum of the "total number of pairs of objects belonging to the same cluster" largest distances. is the sum of the within-cluster distances.

 The minimum value of the index is used to indicate the optimal number of clusters.